lumiratos/saco/README.md

 <pre>brew install gcc48</pre>
 After that, we need to make sure that the "CC" variable in the "Makefile.osx" file is linked to the GCC previously installed.
 The most recent versions of XCode come with a modified version of GCC known as LLVM.
 This tool was not tested using LLVM so it will probably not work if you try to compile the code using it.
 In order to generate the binaries just type:
 <pre>make -f Makefile.osx</pre>
-to create the binaries "bin/osx/SACOe" (encoder) and "bin/osx/SACOd" (decoder).
+to create the binaries [SACOe](https://github.com/lumiratos/saco/blob/master/bin/osx/SACOe) (encoder) and [SACOd](https://github.com/lumiratos/saco/blob/master/bin/osx/SACOd) (decoder).

 ## Windows ##
 The source code was NOT tested in a Windows enviroment.
 Nevertheless, you can compile the code using a cross-compiler in a Linux environment after installing the cross-compiler [MinGW-w64](http://mingw-w64.sourceforge.net).
 After installing MinGW-w64, just type:
 <pre>make -f Makefile.win32</pre>
-to get the "bin/win32/SACOe32.exe" (encoder) "bin/win32/SACOd32.exe" (decoder) executables (32-bits architecture) and for the 64-bits architecture just type:
+to get the [SACOe32.exe](https://github.com/lumiratos/saco/blob/master/bin/win32/SACOe32.exe) (encoder) [SACOd32.exe](https://github.com/lumiratos/saco/blob/master/bin/win32/SACOd32.exe) (decoder) executables (32-bits architecture) and for the 64-bits architecture just type:
 <pre>make -f Makefile.win64</pre>
-to get the "bin/win32/SACOe64.exe" (encoder) and "bin/win32/SACOd64.exe" (decoder) executables.
+to get the [SACOe64.exe](https://github.com/lumiratos/saco/blob/master/bin/win64/SACOe64.exe) (encoder) and [SACOd64.exe](https://github.com/lumiratos/saco/blob/master/bin/win64/SACOd64.exe) (decoder) executables.
-The encoder seems to work just fine however it seems that there is a bug in the decoder that will be fixed in the next commit...
+The encoder seems to work just fine however  there is a bug in the decoder that will be fixed soon...

 # USAGE #
 ## Encoding ##
-The SACOe, SACOe32.exe, and SACOe64.exe programs have several parameters that can be defined by the user.
+The [SACOe](https://github.com/lumiratos/saco/blob/master/bin/linux/SACOe), [SACOe32.exe](https://github.com/lumiratos/saco/blob/master/bin/win32/SACOe32.exe), and [SACOe64.exe](https://github.com/lumiratos/saco/blob/master/bin/win64/SACOe64.exe) programs have several parameters that can be defined by the user.
 In the following you can find a description with the most relevant parameters available.

 <pre>Usage: SACOe [options] ...
 [MAF File]</pre>
 The most relevant options are: